PseudoDevs/IamGhost/README.md

-Last updated: 2024-04-02 20:20:12
+Last updated: 2024-04-02 20:21:20
-Random Quote: The most formidable weapon against errors of every kind is reason. - Thomas Paine
+Random Quote: Don't ruin the present with the ruined past. - Ellen Gilchrist